You are here

 When airlines overbook, you might lose your seat

-There are two types of bumping - voluntary and involuntarily.
+There are two types of bumping – voluntary and involuntarily.
 With voluntary bumping you choose to give up your seat on your flight for some form of compensation (usually travel vouchers or cash) and with involuntary bumping you are forced to give up your seat.
-However, those who are involuntarily bumped are protected under specific Federal Aviation Administration guidelines that spell out the minimum amount of compensation and other protections for those passengers.
+However, those who are involuntarily bumped are protected under specific Federal Aviation Administration guidelines that spell out the minimum amount of compensation and other protections those passengers are entitled to.
 If you volunteer to be bumped, you are simply agreeing to a deal from the airline.
-This deal is not regulated and will depend on upon the airline's gate attendants and how good a negotiator you are.
+This deal is not regulated and will depend on upon the airline’s gate attendants and how good a negotiator you are.

 For a business person hurrying to finalize a deal, getting bumped can be a disaster.
 For those with flexible travel schedules, it can be a great way to make a few extra dollars or get a free ticket for future use.
 Expert bumpees suggest making a reservation if a flight is near full.
 If there are fewer than eight seats available, some people will likely be bumped.
 Look for flights on heavily traveled days, but on small-bodied aircraft like 727s and 737s.
 Check out Seat Guru, which details the airline seating on all the major carriers.

-Remember that bumping compensation rules don't apply to commuter airlines (an airline that flies to smaller communities, often linking to a larger regional hub) or charter flights.
+Bumping compensation rules don’t apply to commuter airlines (an airline that flies to smaller communities, often linking to a larger regional hub) or charter flights.
 If the airline asks for volunteers, speak up.
 The compensation could be as little as a $50 voucher or it could go as much as a free ticket.
 The airline will rebook you on another flight to your destination.
-You typically don't get a free flight if the airline can get you on another flight to the same destination within the hour.
+You typically don’t get a free flight if the airline can get you on another flight to the same destination within the hour.

-When bumping does occur, it is often due to situations out of the airline's control such as cancellations due to mechanical or weather-related problems.
+When bumping does occur, it is often due to situations out of the airline’s control such as cancellations due to mechanical or weather-related problems.
 Be careful.
-There could be many people needing to be re-booked and there are only so many seats on airplanes.
-You might just find yourself without a way to your destination, so plan ahead and make sure you know the airlines's policies for hotel vouchers and next day travel.
+There could be many people needing to be rebooked and there are only so many seats on airplanes.
+You might just find yourself without a way to your destination, so plan ahead and make sure you know the airline’s policies for hotel vouchers and next day travel.

 Most airlines offer free tickets or a voucher worth a dollar amount toward a domestic ticket or international flight (depending on your original destination ticket).
 While the free ticket sounds like a better deal and may well be, in many cases, the free tickets may come with many booking restrictions and limited seat availability.

 Free tickets also do not earn miles, and many airlines have cut back on the amount of compensation.
-Some have cut vouchers altogether - so it's important to check on the compensation available before giving up your seat.
+Some have cut vouchers altogether, so it’s important to check on the compensation available before giving up your seat.

 What you should know before being bumped